-Unpaid taxes were delinquent as of February 2, 2021.
+Unpaid taxes are delinquent as of February 2, 2022

 The mill rate for the 2020 Grand List is 43.88.
 A mill rate of one mill means that owners of real, personal and motor vehicle property are taxed at a rate of $1 on every $1,000 of assessed taxable property.
 Therefore, a property assessed at $10,000. will pay a tax of $438.80.

 Personal property and motor vehicle are computed in the same manner.

 If you have received a tax bill from a town/city in which you did not reside in or garage your vehicle in as of October 1, 2020, contact the Assessor to request a transfer to the correct town/city of residency as of October 1, 2020.

 "Payments made by credit or debit card using the online service will not prevent your automobile from being Seized or Booted if your taxes are delinquent."

 Any payment made using a credit or debit card takes 24 to 48 hours to process.